BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

 You can find the class definition for the Messages View Model in `blades/messages/src/MessagesViewModel.js`;
 yeah, sorry about the folder structure!

-Update the `MessagesViewModel` definition to look as follows:
+Update the `MessagesViewModel` definition to look as follows. **Please note that it requires a `MessageItemViewModel` that we've not created yet so refreshing the workbench will show an error**:

 ```js
 'use strict';